 Safety features are an essential consideration when purchasing a vehicle.
 However, we tend to think of color in terms of aesthetic appeal or practicality.
 Research done over the last decade has shown that the color of a vehicle may well have a direct correlation to the risk of being involved in a car crash.

 At, Lattof & Lattof PC, we represent car accident victims in the Mobile, Alabama area.
 We have over 100 years of collective experience in helping the victims of car accidents get fair compensation for their injuries.
-A Mobile car accident lawyer at Lattof & Lattof PC would rather give you valuable information to help reduce your chances of being in a crash.
+A Mobile, AL car accident lawyer at Lattof & Lattof PC would rather give you valuable information to help reduce your chances of being in a crash.

 Insurance companies around the world have studied and surveyed crash records to determine if it is true that the color of the car makes a statistical difference in the odds of crashing.
 They have found that it is, in fact, true that the color of the vehicle impacts the likelihood of a car accident.